keyvan-m-sadeghi/unity/README.md

 # Joule Meter

 Each time you wanna break out of this loop, take a look directly in front, at present moment.
 If you're doing stuff and not thinking about your religion constantly, then you're good!
 If you get back here, you're just steaming off, nothing more significant.
+Learn arts, games and crafts, burn some calories, that's all there is to do!

 # Generalized Theory of Accelerating Returns